massgov/mds-terraform-common/instance_patching/README.md

 # Instance Patching

-This Terraform module schedules AWS Systems Manager patching for running EC2 instances in non-production environments.
+This Terraform module schedules AWS Systems Manager patching for running EC2 instances within a defined environment via tags.
 Instances are selected by their `environment` tag, ECS and Kubernetes/EKS container hosts are excluded, and selected instances are processed in batches of up to 50.

 Each batch uses the AWS-managed `AWS-RunPatchBaselineWithHooks` document to: